The right outfit can make you feel amazing, that goes for before and after breast implants!

 Girl, I know the pain of having to buy a size at the store which isn't your usual size!

-Get to grips now with the fact you may have to go a size bigger in some things to accommodate your new girls.
+Get to grips now with the fact you may have to go a size bigger in some things to accommodate your breast implants.
 Don’t focus on the number, focus on the fit.

 You need things which accentuate your figure, rather than just hang off your boobs like a tent.

 After Breast Implants, Accentuate Your Waist

 Focus on your waist?!

 Seems strange right after you’ve invested in your chest, doesn't it?
 But, trust me... the key to body balance is a little nip to the waist.
 Aim for an hourglass figure and you'll balance out pretty much anything you wear.